Cspolat/Capstone-Project/README.md

 # Project: Predicting Employment Status in Canada

-# Title: Can Machine Learning Algorithms Accurately Predict Individuals' Employment Status Based on Occupation, Immigration Levels, Unionization, and Other Demographic Factors?
+# Title: Can Machine Learning Algorithms Accurately Predict Individuals' Employment Status Based on Occupation, Immigration Levels, and Other Demographic Factors?

 ## Approach
-This project addresses the challenge of determining the true demographic factors influencing employment status in Canada, with a specific focus on the role of occupation, immigration and unionization.
+This project addresses the challenge of determining the true demographic factors influencing employment status in Canada, with a specific focus on the role of occupation, and immigration.

 ### Stages of the Project

-1. **Problem Identification**: Understanding the influence of immigration status and unionization on employment status and identifying other demographic factors leading to unemployment.
+1. **Problem Identification**: Understanding the influence of immigration status and occupations on employment status and identifying other demographic factors leading to unemployment.

 2. **Data Acquisition**: Obtaining the Canadian Labour Force Survey from Statistics Canada's official website.